wp-plugins/wp-jquery-lightbox/readme.txt

 = How to Use: =
 1. With [WordPress built-in gallery](http://codex.wordpress.org/Gallery_Shortcode): [`[gallery link="file"]`](http://codex.wordpress.org/Gallery_Shortcode)
 1. All galleries in a post make a single slideshow.
-To create separate slideshows, use `set`: `[gallery link="file" set="x"]`
+To create separate slideshows, use `group`:

+	`[gallery link="file" ids="1,2,3" group="mon"]`
+	`[gallery link="file" ids="4,5,6" group="tue"]`

 1. You can manually add a `rel="lightbox"` attribute to any link:

 	`<a href="image-1.jpg" rel="lightbox" title="my caption">image #1</a>`

 	Note the use of title-attribute to set a caption

-1. To group sets of related images, follow step 3 but additionally include a group name in the `rel` attribute:
+1. To manually group sets of related images, follow step 3 but additionally include a group name in the `rel` attribute:

 	`<a href="image-1.jpg" rel="lightbox[roadtrip]">image #1</a>`